-On July 31, 2020, the Agency entered into a closing agreement with the IRS pursuant to which the Agency paid amounts owed in connection to arbitrage rebate liability with respect to the 2005 Series B Bonds under Section 148 of the U.S. Internal Revenue Code of 1986 in the approximate amount of \$1.2 million.
+On July 31, 2020, the Agency entered into a closing agreement with the IRS pursuant to which the Agency paid amounts owed in connection to arbitrage rebate liability with respect to the debt-service reserve account of the 2005 Series B Bonds under Section 148 of the U.S. Internal Revenue Code of 1986 in the approximate amount of \$1.2 million.
 The IRS closed the audit without requiring the holders include interest on the 2005 Series B Bonds in gross income for federal income tax purposes.